by Merritt Clifton

 Wills hired Killian as a cruelty investigator in July 1988.
 “I can verify that he was employed by MHS through April 1991,” said Tiscornia.
 “In accordance with a former employee’s right to privacy, I am not able to share any further information.”

-MACS board president Linda Tuttle told Animal People that Killian joined MACS in April 1991.
+MACS board president Linda Tuttle said that Killian joined MACS in April 1991.
 “We didn’t know about the shooting,” she said.
 “We got an anonymous call about it three or four months later.
 He told us he’d taken early retirement from the Lincoln Park police department to spend more time with his horses.”
 Tuttle said Killian s job performance has been ” pretty good,” despite some friction with the board and senior staff, and that the flyer would be discussed at a November 8 board meeting.

 Tuttle suggested that the handbill might have been connected with the October 1994 seizure of 169 allegedly neglected dogs and 25 cats from breeders Richard and Nancy Yuhasz of Deerfield Township.
 “This is absolutely the worst case of cruelty I ve ever seen,” Killian told media soon after the raid.